The Hague Academy of International Law: External program

-At the end of the 1960s, the Academy established the Prestigious "External Program", which is normally held each year, in turn in Africa, Asia, and Latin America, upon the invitation of host governments or international organizations.
+At the end of the 1960s, the academy established the prestigious "External Program", which is normally held each year, in turn in Africa, Asia, and Latin America, upon the invitation of host governments or international organizations.

 The External Program is designed for around 20 participants from the countries in the region, whose travelling expenses are usually financed by the academy and whose accommodation is financed by the government of the host state or organization.
 In addition, a number of participants come from the host state itself.
 GNLU in collaboration with the Hague Academy of International Law concluded the 2013 edition.

 Academy diploma

 The Hague Academy of International Law awards a high-level diploma for students who already have a thorough knowledge of international law and who pass an examination in either public international law or private international law.
-Few diplomas are awarded each year, being that the examination is highly selective.
+Few diplomas are awarded each year, as the examination is highly selective.